Principal minors of Fourier matrices of square-free order: Background

-The same holds if we replace principal minors by $d$-principal or, respectively, $d$-Galois principal minors.
+The statement of Lemma~\ref{lem:principalpermutation} remains valid if `principal' is replaced with `$d$-principal' or `$d$-Galois principal', respectively.

 \begin{lemma} Let $d$ be a divisor of $mn$.
 The $d$-principal (respectively $d$-Galois principal) minors of $\mc{F}_{mn}$ are Galois conjugates of the $d$-principal (respectively $d$-Galois principal) minors of $\mc{F}_m\otimes\mc{F}_n$.
-Moreover, all $d$-principal (respectively $d$-Galois principal) minors of $\mc{F}_{mn}$ are nonzero if and only if all $d$-principal (respectively $d$-Galois principal) minors of $\mc{F}_m\otimes\mc{F}_n$ are nonzero. \end{lemma}
+Moreover, all $d$-principal (respectively $d$-Galois principal) minors of $\mc{F}_{mn}$ are non-zero if and only if all $d$-principal (respectively $d$-Galois principal) minors of $\mc{F}_m\otimes\mc{F}_n$ are non-zero. \end{lemma}